Getting a survey is one of the most important things you can do when preparing to buy a property. But which one do you need?

 Although it may seem like another expense during the house buying process, the cost is relatively small in relation to the potential costs of having to repair something that could have been picked up during a survey.
 It could also provide you with evidence that may allow you to negotiate on price or you may decide to not go through with the purchase at all.

-If you are unsure which survey would be more appropriate for the property you are hoping to buy, your Chartered Surveyor will be able to offer you expert, independent advice on which would be best for your potential home.
+If you are unsure which survey would be needed for the property you are hoping to buy, your surveyor will be able to offer you expert, independent advice on which would be required for your potential home.
+Remember, that if your surveyor identifies that the survey you've requested isn't fit for purpose, you may have to go through the process again.
+Your surveyor can't go ahead with a survey that doesn't match the property's needs/requirements.
+Asking a surveyor for advice if you're unsure what you need can be invaluable.

-For a more detailed description of the two surveys, take a look at our guides on the HomeBuyer Report and the Building Survey.
+For a more detailed description of the two surveys, take a look at our guides on the HomeBuyer Report (Level 2 Survey) and the Building Survey (Level 3 Survey).
+If you're wondering, you can also read our guide on how to make sure you pick a great surveyor.